 A collection of objects common in any Victorian nursery or school.
 Contents include writing slate, embroidery sample, skittles, baby’s gown and more.

 Explore original and replica objects from both the museum and County Record Office.
 Contents include trench whistle, mess tine, field dressing, postcards, miniature medals and more.

 These specimens allow you to study insects and butterflies up close.
 Contents include garden insects, British butterflies, pond life and British beetles.

 Time capsule 1930s

 An ideal experience for comparing then and now with objects from the home.
 Contents include coins, jubilee memorabilia, photo album, recipe books and more.

 Kitchens through time

-A range of typical kitchen gadgets and objects from the Victorian period to the modern day.
-Great for seeing how things change with advances in technology.
+A range of typical kitchen gadgets from the Victorian period to the modern day.
+Contents include stoneware, toasting fork, jelly mould, pie raiser, weighing scales and more.

 Contains a range of costumes from Victorian to modern times.
 A close up with different materials, fashions and practicalities of clothing and costume.

 Explore documents and objects from Egyptian to Victorian times.
 Contents include Roman surgical and hygiene equipment, Egyptian amulet and cosmetic bowl, herbal remedies, electric machine and more.